ADA Accommodations for Employees

 It is recommended that the employee submit two forms:

-- ADA-001: Request for Eligibility, to be completed by the employee;
+- ADA-001: Request for Eligibility, to be completed online by the employee;

-- ADA-002: Documentation of Disability, to be completed by an appropriate diagnosing professional.
+- ADA-002 Documentation of Disability; this form can be submitted as an attachment to the ADA-001 form.
+The ADA-002 should be completed by an appropriate diagnosing professional.

 After the ADA coordinator receives adequate information about the disability, the coordinator will make an eligibility determination (i.e., whether the employee is eligible or not for protection under the ADA).
 Either way, the employee will receive a letter regarding eligibility status.
 If an employee believes they have already provided adequate information to another office at NC State (e.g., Leave Administration or a supervisor), they should let the ADA coordinator know.
 The ADA coordinator will review the existing documentation and inform the employee as to whether any additional information is needed.
 Medical information provided to the ADA coordinator is kept confidential.